 As a member of the Rock Security Team, he was on the third floor watching the entrance to the corporate offices for his Sunday morning shift, just as he had been assigned.
 He would have rather been doing anything else.
-It was a far too quiet and lonely job—especially after all that had happened lately.
-It left him with too much time to sit and think about all the ways his life was not coming together as he had hoped.
-And he had made this morning worse by curtly telling his fiancé, Shanea, just before the 8AM service began, that she couldn’t have his credit card so they could tithe and keep their commitment to Pastor Miles’ 90-day challenge.
+It was far too quiet and lonely of a job—to sit and watch—especially after all that had happened lately.
+It left him with too much time to think about all the ways his life was not coming together.
+And he had made this morning worse by curtly telling his fiancé just before the service began, that she couldn’t have his credit card so they could tithe and keep their commitment to Pastor Miles’ 90-day challenge.

-Shanea went to the sanctuary feeling bad about their unhappy parting.
+His fiancé went to the sanctuary feeling bad about their unhappy parting.
 She was also feeling a little bugged that Marvin was losing faith in God’s promise to bless tenfold those who will trust Him with their money—and tithe 10%.
-For Marvin, it left him alone on the third floor, feeling guilty, sad, disappointed, lonely, and like he had let God and Shanea down.
+For Marvin, it left him alone on the third floor, feeling guilty, sad, disappointed, lonely, and like he had let God and her down.
 And so he prayed.
-It was one of those prayers that is accompanied by a slight shake of the head.

-Little did he know that while he was praying and shaking and welling up, that in about one hour, nothing that weighed him down was going to matter anymore—because a man walking into the Rock Church lobby on the first floor at that very moment was about to change his life.
+Little did he know that while he was welling up, in about one hour, nothing that weighed him down was going to matter anymore—because a man walking in the Rock Church lobby at that very moment was about to change his life.

-When Marvin met Shanea, she was so lovely and gracious, it wasn’t long before thoughts of forever started entering his mind.
-When he popped the question and Shanea said yes, it began one of the best and worst times in his life.
-Preparations for the wedding ceremony cast a spotlight on a part of his life that was a giant, painful hole—and only getting worse.
-Marvin’s beloved mother had passed away a few years earlier, and wouldn’t be in the place of honor next to Marvin on his special day.
-Neither would his dad, who had never been a part of Marvin’s life.
-He was somewhere in the U.S. serving a life sentence without the possibility of parole for being a repeat drug offender.
+When Marvin met his fiancé, she was so lovely and gracious, it wasn’t long before thoughts of forever started entering his mind.
+When he popped the question and she said yes, it began one of the best and worst times in his life.
+Preparations for the wedding ceremony revealed a part of his life that was a giant, painful hole—and only getting worse.
+Marvin’s beloved mother had passed away a few years earlier, and therefore wouldn’t be in the place of honor next to Marvin on his special day.
+Neither would his dad, who had never been a part of Marvin’s life and was serving a life sentence for being a repeat drug offender.
 Marvin knew he would never see him again.
-Marvin’s grandmother, who had helped raise him, had just recently passed away.
-When he called his favorite aunt to ask her to do the honors of being at his side, she gave an enthusiastic yes.
-Five days later, she lay in a coma fighting for her life after a stroke.
+Marvin’s grandmother, who had helped raise him, had recently passed away.
+When he asked his favorite aunt, she gave an enthusiastic yes.
+Five days later, she had a stroke.

 He envisioned an empty pew at the front of the church.
 It would say to the world that he was alone.
-It began to make the usually in-control Marvin feel adrift at sea.
-That is why when Shanea asked for the credit card to make a larger-than-normal tithe, Marvin was desperate to stop the feeling of yet another out-of-control-moment and said no.
+That is why when his fiancé asked for the credit card to make a larger-than-normal tithe, Marvin was desperate to stop the feeling of yet another out-of-control-moment—and said no.